Angel Food Cake with Chocolate Ganache and Whipped Cream

 Instructions

-• Turn the bowl 1/4 turn and repeat the slice-and-fold process until the flour and egg whites are just mixed.
+Turn the bowl 1/4 turn and repeat the slice-and-fold process until the flour and egg whites are just mixed.
 Do this with patience and a light hand.
-Practice helps.
-If you overdo the mixing, your cake won't be as high as your hopes.
+If you overdo the mixing, your cake won’t be as high as your hopes.

-• Pour slightly more than half of the cake batter into a 10-inch ungreased tube pan with a removable bottom.
-Use a thin knife to gently "slice" through the batter to remove any large air bubbles.
+• Create the Chocolate Tunnel: Pour slightly more than half of the cake batter into a 10-inch ungreased tube pan with a removable bottom.
+Use a thin knife to gently “slice” through the batter to remove any large air bubbles.
 Use a spoon to draw a trough around the middle.
 (See the picture above.)

-• Carefully fold 2 T sifted powdered cocoa into the remaining batter until completely mixed.
-(Do not skip the sifting or you will have little chunks of cocoa in your batter.)
+Carefully fold 2 tablespoons powdered cocoa (dutch-process) into the remaining batter until completely mixed.
+(Do not skip the sifting, or you will have little chunks of cocoa in your batter.)
 Fill the trough with the chocolate batter and then smooth over the top.

-• Slowly squirt ganache from the small hole in the corner of your zippered bag making "runs and drips" around the perimeter of the cake.
+Slowly squeeze ganache from the small hole in the corner of your zippered bag making “runs and drips” around the perimeter of the cake.
 Do the center of the cake the same way.
-Quickly squirt the remainder of the ganache over the top of the cake.
+Quickly squeeze the remainder of the ganache over the top of the cake.
 Then, use a spoon, spatula, or offset flexible knife to spread the ganache evenly.
 You have a small window to smooth the ganache because the cold whip cream icing will harden the ganache on contact.

 Notes